-Our manufacturing partners have experienced increasing lead times for the purchase of components incorporated into our products.
+Our manufacturing partners have experienced long lead times for the purchase of components incorporated into our products.
+Lead times for components may be adversely impacted by factors outside of our control, such as the earthquake in Japan.
 Our reliance on a limited number of suppliers involves several additional risks, including: